Spcman/getting-to-know-julia/_pages/what-is-ml.md

 There’s no need to worry about these for now, you’ll pick them up if you choose to dig deeper into machine learning.

+## Machine Learning can be traced back to 1959, why is AI taking off right now?

+  * Copious amounts of data
+  * Computing power

 ## What is machine learning is used for?

 Machine learning is currently limited to fairly narrow tasks.
 Here are a few applications of machine learning.